-^{} For 2021, the amount is EUR 236,379.12.
-This corresponds to Investments earmarked for voluntary activities within the Community Relations program (CORE) according to Tecpetrol's stake in operated joint ventures and others.
-The amounts accounted for during the 2021 period are considered.
-To obtain the amount invested in Euros, the average quarterly exchange rate (EUR-USD) was applied.
+\Investments earmarked for volunteering activities within the Community Relations (CORE) program, according to the size of the stake owned by Tecpetrol in operated and other joint ventures.

+The amounts accounted for during 2021 are taken into consideration.

+To obtain the figure for the amount invested in Euros, the average quarterly exchange rate (EUR-USD) was used.